I have been wanting to make stamped pasta, or corzetti as its know, for a while.

 - 160 ml water

 - On a flat dry work surface add the semolina and make a well in the centre and pour in the water, mix with a fork then use your hands and mix it together, then knead for about 5 / 10 minutes until a soft smooth dough is achieved.
-Like above for the egg pasta. let it rest for 30 minutes and then you can shape it
+Cover and let it rest for 30 minutes. then you can shape it

 - 1 whole pheasant